bancobpi/style-guide/docs/specification-rules/fill.md

 ![bpi-query-parameter-example](https://raw.github.com/bancobpi/style-guide/main/static/bpi-query-parameter-example.png)

-## bpi-resource-attributes-enum-max-length
+## bpi-resource-attributes-format-max-length

-When creating an attribute of type string that represents an enum, the field maxLength must not be filled, because it will throw an error on the code generator.
+When creating an attribute of type string (with format defined), the field maxLength must not be filled, because it will throw an error on the code generator.

 ![bpi-resource-attributes-enum-max-length](https://raw.github.com/bancobpi/style-guide/main/static/bpi-resource-attributes-enum-max-length.png)